Kray-G/kinx/docs/Kip.md

 The `<ver>` is necessary to uninstall the package, and it uninstalls the specified version of the package only.
 If you want to uninstall all versions in the package, specify it as `all` instead of an actual version.

-#### `kip devinstall`
+#### `kip devinst`

-Install a developing package which you are developing in progress.
+Install a development package which you are developing in progress.

-You must move to the package repository root and you should prepare `build/build.kx` file in advance.
+You must move to the root of the package repository before running the `kip devinst`.
+And this command will search a `build/build.kx` file at first.
+Therefore, you must prepare `build/build.kx` file under the repository root in advance.

+This command will install the package as a development package, which means the files are directly copied under the Kinx library path.
 `build/build.kx` is the code to install the package like the following code for example.
 This code is the stuff prepared in the `typesetting` package.